jeslage/storybook-addon-theme-playground/README.md

 # storybook-addon-theme-playground

 `storybook-addon-theme-playground` is a theme addon for storybook.
-It provides a panel, where you can play around with your theme.
-It helps you or the designer to tweek some theme values directly on your components.
+It provides a panel where you can tweek the theme values directly.

 ![Screenshot](./assets/screenshot.png)
 [Example](https://storybook-addon-theme-playground.now.sh)